RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 - `--samples`: Run the given submissions against the sample data only.
 Not allowed in combination with passing in testcases directly.
 - `--no-generate`/`-G`: Do not generate testcases before running the submissions.
 This usually won't be needed since checking that generated testcases are up to date is fast.
-- `--force`/`-f`: Overwrite existing generated testcases, instead of printing a warning and keeping the old data.
 - `--timelimit <second>`/`-t <second>`: The timelimit to use for the submission.
 - `--timeout <second>`: The timeout to use for the submission.
 - `--table`: Print a table of which testcases were solved by which submissions.
 May be used to deduplicate testcases that fail the same solutions.